microsoft/qsharp-language/Specifications/QIR/README.md

 coherent subsets of functionality that a specific target can support.
 Please take a look at [this document](Profiles.md) for more details.

 In particular, the QIR specification permits the usage of subroutines as first class values, and includes the necessary expressiveness to e.g. provide runtime support for functor application.
-This introduces the need to define a common structure to represent callable callable values and their arguments.
-If the source language does not make use of such features and there is no need to represent callable values in the compilation, then the corresponding sections in [Callables.md](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/Callables.md) don't apply.
+This introduces the need to define a common structure to represent callable values and their arguments.
+If the source language does not make use of such features and there is no need to represent callable values in the compilation, then the corresponding sections in [Callables.md](Callables.md) don't apply.

 ## Current Projects / Users